Skip to main content

 In this case, your opponent will not see this move until 2 seconds after you made it, but your opponent's clock will start counting down on your screen when the move hits our server.

-Then, let's say your opponent thinks for a total of 10 seconds, then plays a move.
+Then, let's say your opponent thinks for a total of 10 seconds, and then plays a move.
 His move will take another 1 second to get to our servers, and another 1 second to go from our servers to your computer.

-So, you have been waiting for this move for roughly 14 seconds (2 seconds travel time, 10 seconds thinking time, and another 2 seconds return travel time), and your opponent's clock on your screen has been counting down for roughly 14 seconds.
+So, you have been waiting for this move for roughly 14 seconds, 2 seconds travel time, 10 seconds thinking time, and another 2 seconds return travel time, and your opponent's clock on your screen has been counting down for roughly 14 seconds.

 Chess.com believes that it's unfair to charge someone for all that travel time!
 Since your opponent only spent 10 seconds thinking, that's all the time they get charged for.
 So, when their move finally hits your computer, their clock display adjusts for the 4 extra seconds that your opponent wasn't actually thinking.

 Meanwhile, your clock display on your end will only count down while you are thinking.
-There is no need for correction on your end, but on your opponent's screen they will be seeing the same adjustment to your clock, and possibly thinking there is something fishy going on there, if they haven't read this article!
+There is no need for correction on your end, but on your opponent's screen, they will be seeing the same adjustment to your clock, and possibly thinking there is something fishy going on there, if they haven't read this article!

-This lag or 'travel time' is what gets added back to your opponents clock AND your clock during games.
-Usually the travel time is very low, so you won't notice anything.
+This lag or 'travel time' is what gets added back to your opponent's clock AND your clock during games.
+Usually, the travel time is very low, so you won't notice anything.
 But when someone has bad lag it can make it seem like the clocks are behaving badly!

 Fortunately, travel times are usually less than what is described above.
 However, the travel times are not consistent, so adjustments must be made dynamically.